maxwell-oroark/component-library/README.md

 ## Simple Usage

 This grid component seeks to leverage the new CSS grid specification in a lightweight and manageable way.
-By eschewing most of the features and functionality of CSS grid, we can get up and running quickly with predictable out-of-the-box functionality.
+By eschewing most of the features and functionality of CSS grid, we can get up and running quickly and predictably.

 ```
 <Grid columns={3}